On this page:

 This program will help prepare you to become a highly trained instructional designer, armed with the tools you need to bring innovative teaching and training practices into education, corporate, and governmental settings.
 This program also provides instructors and course designers the skills they need to design more effective classes and implement learning technologies to improve their students’ learning.
 This program also benefits administrators, support staff, faculty developers, and adult educators who want to learn more about instructional design and the implementation of learning technologies.

 This unique, fully online master’s degree allows you to participate in dynamic courses and learn to create engaging learning experiences.
 Your coursework will cover the effective design and implementation of all learning environments (face-to-face, online and blended-learning classes).
 The program also includes research, theory, and research methodologies associated with the design of classes.
 All classes are designed using the most current research around effective pedagogies, so you will learn about effective teaching practices and experience them as students.
-In addition, many classes include a synchronous weekly webinar with weekly archived recordings for participants who cannot attend the "live" session.

 You should consider this master’s degree if you: